Please click here to see Integrative Biology department information.

 Declaring This Certificate

 Students may earn the certificate while working on their Bachelors Degree; or, the courses may be taken through non‐degree admission.
-All admissions questions should be directed to the Registrar's office.
+All admissions questions should be directed to the Admission's office.
 All questions regarding tuition and fees should be directed to the Bursar's office.

 Students interested in completing the Biotechnology certificate should contact the Department of Integrative Biology.
 A certificate will be issued and noted on your transcript upon proof of satisfactory completion of the course work.
 You must contact the Biotechnology Certificate faculty advisor no later than the start of the semester of graduation in order for the certificate recognition to appear on your transcripts.

 These program requirements are subject to periodic revision by the academic department, and the College of Liberal Arts and Sciences reserves the right to make exceptions and substitutions as judged necessary in individual cases.
 Therefore, the College strongly urges students to consult regularly with their Biotechnology advisor to confirm the best plans of study before finalizing them.

 Students must satisfy all requirements as outlined below and by the department offering the certificate.